 1. Outstanding Mobile Experience

 How a customer interacts with a loyalty program can often make or break that program.
 Starbuck’s app makes their loyalty program more interactive and more effective.
-It is easy to see how many “stars” (points) you currently have, as well as make payments or even find a Starbucks location.
+The app makes it easy to see how many “stars” (points) you currently have, as well as make orders and payments right from your phone.
+You can even use the service to find the nearest Starbucks location.

 The Starbucks app gives the program an edge that other standard “card only” programs do not have.
 In today’s competitive environment, just having a loyalty program is not enough.
 You have to make a concerted effort to differentiate your program from others.